GSA/digitalgov.gov/content/news/2020/12/2020-12-04-archivist-memorandum-to-agency-heads-on-presidential-transition.md

 # See all topics at https://digital.gov/topics
 topics:
   - records-management
-# See all authors at https://digital.gov/authors
-authors:
-  - nathan-dietz

 slug: archivist-memorandum-to-agency-heads-on-presidential-transition
 # Controls how this page appears across the site
 # 0 -- hidden